MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/redirect-known-folders.md

 ## Known Folder Move workshop

-This workshop provides guidance on how you can roll out OneDrive Known Folder Move:
+This workshop provides guidance on how you can roll out OneDrive Known Folder Move (KFM):

 - Plan for common challenges
 - Requirements for each deployment option